 “These incentives change with the seasons and there are very distinct patterns to these,” Lemberger continues.
 “Developing a relationship with the store or department manager can benefit you long term because they will look out for you and keep you abreast of upcoming sales relevant to your specific wine buying proclivities.”

 Don’t settle for ordinary

 Another tip from the experts?
 Seek out something unique.
 “Wine completely depends on supply and demand,” Paul Vernon, owner of Top 10 Wines, says.
-“You’re going to pay more for a popular wine, such as Pinot Noir, when you can get the same quality and similar taste with a Verdejo.
+“You’re going to pay more for a popular wine, such as Pinot Noir, when you can get the same quality with a Verdejo.
 Buy off the beaten path to get a good deal.”
 Vernon adds that currently Portuguese wines are some of the best budget-friendly options because most are produced on estates and cooperatives with natural techniques and little manipulation.

 One of Top 10 Wines’ vendors, Jasen Foster, sales manager of Vintegrity, recommends doing some research on specific wine-growing regions prior to purchasing wine.
 “You’re not going to find a wine in Napa that is affordable and a great wine,” he says.
 “However, in Paso Robles, in central California, there are great wines for very affordable prices.”

 Also look for small-scale wineries, Vernon recommends.
 “Wine isn’t as good on a large scale because it’s made in batches; one batch may be good, while another is not,” he warns.
 “For wine to have quality, it must be made in a vineyard first — with good winemaking.
 A lot of cheap wines out there are made in labs with additives and are not worth spending your money on.”